Azure/Copilot-For-Security/Technical Workshops/Custom Plugin Workshop/readme.md

 **Documentation** : https://learn.microsoft.com/en-us/security-copilot/plugin_overview

-**MSFT Plugin Samples** - These are samples of Custom Plugins that will act as a guide you and give you the ability to create a custom plugin for Copilot For Security.
-The samples are API, GPT, and KQL samples.
 ## What are Custom plugins

 Microsoft Copilot for Security custom plugins enable developers\power users to seamlessly integrate the power of the GPT models into third-party platforms, enhancing functionality and user experience.